Frequently asked questions

 It includes the east of Milton Road – the area bounded by the A14, the railway and extending south to the Nuffield Road industrial area - and the west of Milton Road, including the Cambridge Science Park, the Cambridge Regional College, and the car showrooms on the corner of Milton Road and the Guided Busway.

-Are the new hotel at Cambridge North and the new units on the Science Park part of the draft Area Action Plan?
+Are the new hotel at Cambridge North and the new units on Cambridge Science Park part of the Proposed Submission Area Action Plan?

 These projects are within the Area Action Plan boundary but are not part of the Plan itself.
 The Area Action Plan sets out a planning framework for future development across the site area, and has to work around already consented development, such as these projects.